Changes to KS2 SATs in 2022: what parents need to know

 Physics: ‘Predict whether two magnets will attract or repel each other, based on where the poles are facing’

-The Year 6 KS2 SATs were set to be administered in the week commencing 10 May 2021.
+The Year 6 KS2 SATs will be administered in the week commencing 9 May 2022.

 English GPS Paper 1: questions